There’s something for every mom in this list of free and cheap Mother’s Day events in and around Portland.

 Photo courtesy of Portland Saturday Market

-Head to Portland Saturday Market
+Head to Saturday Market

 Photo courtesy of Oaks Park